Silicon Labs, 8 bit CIP-51, EFM8SB1 Microcontroller, 25 MHz, 8kB FLASH, 20-Pin QFN

 4 16-bit timers

 The EFM8 8-bit microcontroller family has an unparalleled combination of features and capabilities including a high-speed pipelined 8051 core, ultra-low power, precision analogue and enhanced communication peripherals, integrated oscillators, small-footprint packages, and a crossbar architecture that enables flexible digital and analogue multiplexing to simplify PCB design and I/O signal routing.
-These next-generation 8-bit devices are aimed at the engineer developing products for the Internet-of-Things (IoT) which will be very small, perform complex processing and run off tiny batteries.
+These next-generation 8-bit devices are aimed at the Engineer developing products for the Internet-of-Things (IoT) which will be very small, perform complex processing and run off tiny batteries.